jihadable/jcode/README.md

 # Jcode 🧑‍💻

-Jcode is a online course platform for programmer and help them to get their dream job.
+Jcode is an online course platform for learning programming.
+This website showcases a landing page, the classes taught at Jcode, and the learning system within Jcode.

 👉 [Live Demo](https://jcode-2110.netlify.app/)